neondatabase/neon/docs/rfcs/027-crash-consistent-layer-map-through-index-part.md

 ## Limitations

-Multi-object changes that span multiple timelines aren't covered.
+Multi-object changes that span multiple timelines aren't covered by this RFC.
-We currently have:
-1. GC (but, it doesn't require atomicity across timelines, so, it doesn't really count)
-2. Timeline deletion (covered by `deleted_at` marker)
+That's fine because we currently don't need them, as evidenced by the absence of a Pageserver operation that holds multiple timelines' layer map lock at a time.

 ## Impacted components